RubricLab/tokenmaxx/README.md

 A single loopback proxy on `127.0.0.1:8459`, and the clients you already use.

-- **Account per request.** The proxy reads which account is active for each request and injects its credential.
+- **Account per request.** The proxy reads which account is active for each request and attaches its credential.
 Switching lands on the next request.
 - **Pressure read for free.** Both providers report rate-limit state on every response; the proxy reads it as traffic streams by, so it always knows how full the active account is, with zero extra requests.
-- **For the official apps.** The subscription login belongs in Claude Code and Codex.
-For custom clients, harnesses, or anything else speaking the API, use a provider-issued API key instead.
+- **Official apps only.** Your subscription login is for Claude Code and Codex.
+If you're building something custom, use an API key from the provider. tokenmaxx doesn't turn a subscription into an API plan.

 ## Commands